 They weren't crazy to attempt this after all.

-Teachers and parents at Bauder Elementary School in Seminole took 67 fourth-graders, most of them 9 years old, to Tallahassee for an overnight field trip last week.
+Bauder Elementary School teachers and parents took 67 fourth-graders, most of them 9 years old, to Tallahassee for an overnight field trip earlier this week.
 They toured museums, government buildings, nature parks and the Supreme Court.
 They spent the night in a motel.

 No one vomited.
 No one got lost.
 No one bled.